Pōkarekare Ana

 "Pōkarekare Ana" is a traditional New Zealand love song, probably communally composed about the time World War I began in 1914.
 The song is written in Māori and has been translated into English.
 It enjoys widespread popularity in New Zealand as well as some popularity in other countries.

 Composition

 Eastern Maori politicians Paraire Tomoana and Āpirana Ngata published the song in 1919, but neither of them claimed to have composed it.
 They explained that it had "emanated North of Auckland" and was popularised by Māori soldiers who were training near Auckland before embarking for the war in Europe.

-The Māori words have remained virtually unaltered over the decades, with only the waters in the first line being localized.
+The Māori words have remained virtually unaltered over the decades, with only the waters in the first line being localised.
 For example, some versions refer to Lake Rotorua in the North Island.
 It is then associated with the story of Hinemoa swimming across the lake to her forbidden lover, Tūtānekai, on Mokoia Island.
 However, there have been many different English translations.

 "Pōkarekare Ana" was originally written predominantly in triple time, with the verse in duple time, but has been more commonly heard in duple time since World War II.